 Across the board our collective attention span has decreased as the dominance of social media has increased dramatically.
 Running alongside this is an increased urgency to do more, faster and right now.

 For instance, Scott says perhaps you would feel differently if he paid you to read this blog.
 Attention is the new currency and the new economy.

 A few years ago, he reminds us that we might have waited a few hours, or days, for a response to an email.
 Today smartphones make any lapse in response seem inefficient.

 Email is not the only entity crying out for our attention.
 As more brands, businesses and celebrities demand our time, there is huge pressure for us to do more to stand out.

 Tuning out the noise

 Scott feels strongly that as technology changes, so does the way we need to develop and conduct ourselves.
 We need to change how we tune into the most useful data and tune out the more destructive noise.
-He says he need to be mindful of this storm of competing demands on our attention and adapt the manner with which we treat our people as employees and our customers.
+He argues we need to be mindful of this storm of competing demands on our attention and adapt the manner with which we treat our people as employees and as customers.

 He says we are always going to be guilty of our attention straying when we’re not sufficiently occupied.
 A bit like magpies when we see something shiny.